 Man, do I love a good, believable romance.
 I like the slow kind, where looks are exchanged, where she ignores him, where he adores her, where their journey leads to something beautiful and long-lasting.
 I like the kinds of romance where the undercover action is a result of commitment, not the possibility of it.
 Good … Continue reading Shipping: 14 Ways To Develop Romance In Your Story

 This is the place for a weekly flash fiction contest!
 The Apples To Apples Drabble!
 The Rules: Write a drabble.
 A drabble is a 100-word story, with beginning, middle and end.
 A drabble can be any genre.
 Make it exactly 100 words.
 You can do it.
 That’s what adjectives and adverbs are for.
-Include each … Continue reading Write A 100-Word Story!
-Tell Your Friends!
-Win A Prize!
+Include each … Continue reading Write a 100 Word Story!
+Include 3 Words!
+Win A Contest!

 I’m not sure who started the “there are no rules in writing” rule.
 It certainly wasn’t an English teacher.
 There ARE rules.
 Rules for grammar, spelling, and punctuation bring order and dignity to our language.
 There are also rules for storytelling, rules for submissions, rules of common sense, rules of general communication that YOU MUST … Continue reading How The “There Are No Rules” Rule Can Set You Up For Failure & Mockery